Close

 Student and Academic Visas

-Student visas require university admission confirmation and financial proof.
+Student visas require university admission confirmation and financial proof of at least €11,904 (approximately $12,850 USD) per year.
 Research visas accommodate academic projects, while language course visas support intensive German studies.
-Processing typically takes 6-8 weeks with extensive documentation requirements.
+Student visa applications take about 25 days to be processed.
+After graduation, students can apply for an 18-month job search residence permit.

 Employment and Work Visas